amcdnl/ngrx-actions/README.md

 - _Do I have to rewrite my entire app to use this?_ No, you can use this in combination with the tranditional switch statements or whatever you are currently doing.
 - _Does it support AoT?_ Yes but see above example for details on implementation.
 - _Does this work with NGRX Dev Tools?_ Yes, it does.
+- _How does it work with testing?_ Everything should work the same way but don't forget if you use the selector tool to include that in your test runner though.